Routing Number : 311376753

 • Pausing and waiting to see if you really want something

-Sale and markdown traps can lead to a person justifying compulsive buying and overspending.
+Sale and markdown traps can lead to a person justifying compulsive buying and overspending, especially with the temptations of online shopping.
 Stick to the list above, and you should be able to treat yourself in the right manner.

 Avoid Picking Up the Tab Too Frequently